awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 You can also create a custom patch baseline to update Microsoft applications on Windows Server machines\.

 **Support for Amazon EC2 instances in the advanced\-instances tier**
-Microsoft application patching is available for Amazon Elastic Compute Cloud \(Amazon EC2 instances, on\-premises instances, and virtual machines \(VMs\), but only in the advanced\-instances tier\.
+Microsoft application patching is available for Amazon Elastic Compute Cloud \(Amazon EC2\) instances, on\-premises instances, and virtual machines \(VMs\), but only in the advanced\-instances tier\.
 To patch Microsoft applications on any managed instance, you must enable the advanced\-instances tier\.
 For more information, see [Enabling the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.

 **Windows update option for "other Microsoft products"**
-In order for Patch Manager to be able to patch Microsoft applications on your Windows Server managed instances, the Windows update option **Give me updates for other Microsoft products when I update Windows** must be enabled on the instance\.
+In order for Patch Manager to be able to patch Microsoft applications on your Windows Server managed instances, the Windows Update option **Give me updates for other Microsoft products when I update Windows** must be enabled on the instance\.

 For information about enabling this option on a single instance, see [Update Office with Microsoft Update](https://support.microsoft.com/en-us/office/update-office-with-microsoft-update-f59d3f9d-bd5d-4d3b-a08e-1dd659cf5282) on the Microsoft Support website\.